yangdanny97/flake8-bugbear/README.rst

 for details.

 **B905**: ``zip()`` without an explicit `strict=` parameter set. ``strict=True`` causes the resulting iterator to raise a ``ValueError`` if the arguments are exhausted at differing lengths.

+Exclusions are `itertools.count <https://docs.python.org/3/library/itertools.html#itertools.count>`_, `itertools.cycle <https://docs.python.org/3/library/itertools.html#itertools.cycle>`_ and `itertools.repeat <https://docs.python.org/3/library/itertools.html#itertools.repeat>`_ (with times=None) since they are infinite iterators.

 The ``strict=`` argument was added in Python 3.10, so don't enable this flag for code that should work on <3.10.
 For more information: https://peps.python.org/pep-0618/

 **B906**: ``visit_`` function with no further call to a ``visit`` function.
 This is often an error, and will stop the visitor from recursing into the subnodes of a visited node.
 Consider adding a call ``self.generic_visit(node)`` at the end of the function.